1. What is a proctor?

 6. Is there a deadline to setup a proctor?

 Students are encouraged to submit proctor requests as early in the semester as possible.
-At a minimum, to ensure that proctors are approved in time for final exams, we encourage students to submit their proctor requests at least three weeks before the end of the semester.
-Requests received after that date will still be processed, but risk possibly not being set up in time for final exams
+At a minimum, to ensure that proctors are approved in time for final exams, we encourage students to submit their proctor requests at least 5 days prior to the open date of the first proctored test.

 7. How long does it take to set up a proctor?